apparentorder/farssh/README.md

 Make sure you have selected the correct region!
 For a list of created resources, see below.

+**NOTE: If you intend to use IPv6, please read below, before continuing **

 **NOTE: If Cloudformation fails to create the stack with this error ...**
 ```
 Unable to assume the service linked role.
 Please verify that the ECS service linked role exists.